auth0/docs/articles/quickstart/webapp/java/interactive.md

 Your Java App needs some information in order to authenticate against your Auth0 account.
 The samples read this information from the deployment descriptor file `src/main/webapp/WEB-INF/web.xml`, but you could store them anywhere else.

 This information will be used to configure the **auth0-java-mvc-commons** library to enable users to login to your application.
-To learn more about the library, including its various configuration options, see the <a href="https://github.com/auth0/auth0-java-mvc-common/blob/master/README.md" target="_blank" rel="noreferrer">librarys documentation</a>.
+To learn more about the library, including its various configuration options, see the <a href="https://github.com/auth0/auth0-java-mvc-common/blob/master/README.md" target="_blank" rel="noreferrer">library's documentation</a>.

 ::: panel Check populated attributes